 Step 3 – monitor and adjust assumptions

-Accounts receivable analysis and forecasting is an ongoing exercise.
+Accounts receivable forecasting and analysis is an ongoing exercise.
 The steps outlined above lay the foundation for ongoing analysis which in turn leads to adjustments to forecast assumptions, or to actions that improve cash flow collections.

 Variance analysis is the primary piece of analysis that will be carried out as part of any effort to improve accounts receivable forecasting.
 Variance analysis demonstrates how forecasts perform versus actual data.
 This in turn shows how assumptions have performed and what needs to be changed for the next forecast iteration.